dhis2/wow-backend/guides/idea_tomcat_setup.md

 # IntelliJ IDEA Project Setup Guide

+This guide assumes you have already installed Tomcat on your machine.
+Additionally, the Maven and Tomcat and TomEE plugins are required, but they come bundled with IntelliJ IDEA and are enabled by default.
+Unless you have manually disabled them, your environment should be ready.

-Follow these detailed steps to set up your project in IntelliJ IDEA seamlessly:
+To ensure a smooth setup, follow these steps to configure your project in IntelliJ IDEA:

 1. Build with Maven.
 Run the following commands from the command line:
     - `mvn clean install -f dhis-2/pom.xml -DskipTests=true`